CAPE TOWN MARATHON WEEKEND 18TH TO 21ST SEPTEMBER 2014

 STEPS AT ABOUT 33KM.
 I WOULD TAKE AROUND 90MINS FOR THE NEXT 9K

 The route takes the runners back to the stadium and then along the main Sea Point road all the way down to the 35k mark where you head down to the main promenade still going towards Sea Point.
 The last 5kays is on a cobbled stone walk way back to the stadium.
 On another day the run with the ocean on your left would have been wonderful.
 But today all I could think of was the end.
+Finally came into the stadium at 12;30 which was a 5 hour finish.

 I had become confused with the times and marker boards towards the end and was totally in Survival mode.
 However when I finally finished the event my legs seemed to recover fairly quickly and I was able to walk to the car.